Government of Colombia: Constitutional Court

 The Constitutional Court handles constitutional law and international treaties.
 It was established by the constitution of 1991, which reorganized the country's high courts.

 Superior Council of Judicature

 The Superior Council of Judicature handles jurisdictional conflicts and judicial administration; it is headed by a president.
-The council is composed of two chambers: the administrative chamber and the disciplinary jurisdictional chamber, made up of 6 and 7 judges respectively.
+The council is composed of two chambers: the administrative chamber and the disciplinary jurisdictional chamber, made up of 6 and 7 judges, respectively.
 It is also the job of the superior council to submit lists of potential justices for the Supreme Court of Justice.

 Special jurisdictions

 Military tribunals handle infractions by police and active military personnel according to the Military Penal Code.
-The National Electoral Council is a legal body which has final say on electoral issues.
+The National Electoral Council is a legal body that has final say on electoral issues.
 Due to the ongoing Colombian conflict, special legal jurisdictions (the Special Jurisdiction for Peace and Judicial Chambers for Justice and Peace) have been created to try individuals for crimes committed during the conflict.